-This class will meet twice a week for four weeks and will require approximately 6 hours a week of outside class time for assignments and directed self-study for the duration of the class.
+This class will meet three times a week for four weeks and will require approximately 6 hours a week of outside class time for assignments and directed self-study for the duration of the class.
 The MOS exam requires a great deal of preparation and is not given in class.
-However, all students who successfully complete the class will receive assistance in scheduling and taking the Microsoft Office Specialist Word 2013 exam through the Jumpstart Educational Incentive program.
-(16 contact hours, eight-part class)
+However, all students who successfully complete the class will receive assistance in scheduling and taking the Microsoft Office Specialist Word 2016 exam.

 Successful Interviewing Techniques

 All participants must have an acceptable resume and have a focused career choice before taking this class.
 This course will present basic interviewing skills and discuss preparing for an interview.
 Students will practice interview scenarios and questions and then be able to participate in a mock interview role play.

 Successful Resumes – Successful Careers